RenderBr/TshockRpgToolKit/PythonTS/README.md

  Now, we're just scraping the surface.
 For each of the plugins included in this kit, there are special arguments given to each script event type, just like with PlayerJoin.py.

+ **If a script is not mentioned here, it does not have any special arguments passed.**

  ## Banking Integration

  ### OnAccountDeposit.py